ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ### ISelectionStrategy

-The [ISelectionStrategy](/GeneticAlgorithm/Interfaces/ISelectionStrategy.cs) tells the engine how to choose the chromosmes that will create the next generation.
+The [ISelectionStrategy](/GeneticAlgorithm/Interfaces/ISelectionStrategy.cs) tells the engine how to choose the chromosomes that will create the next generation.
 You can create your own SelectionStrategy by implementing the ISelectionStrategy interface, or use one of the existing strategies.
 By default, the engine will use the RouletteWheelSelection, but you can changed that with the GeneticSearchEngineBuilder's SetSelectionStrategy method.